-I am currently working on a few collaborative projects on the evolution of the amniote respiratory system.
-We are using methods from various different scientific disciplines to gain insight into the anatomy and physiology of the lungs of extant amniotes and attempt to reconstruct the evolutionary history of one of the most morphologically diverse vertebrate organs.
+The primary focus of the Schachner Lab is the evolution of the amniote respiratory system.
+We are using methods from various different scientific disciplines to gain insight into the anatomy and physiology of the lungs of extant sauropsids and with these data, attempt to reconstruct the evolutionary history of one of the most morphologically diverse vertebrate organs.

 PULMONARY STRUCTURAL DIVERSITY in REPTILES & BIRDS

-My current research is attempting to address the following questions:
+Our research group is currently focused on the following questions:

-1) Why is there so much structural diversity in the diapsid respiratory system?
+1) Why is there so much structural diversity in the sauropsid respiratory system?

 1) Anatomy: CT, µCT, latex and gross dissection

 A joint project with Raul Diaz (Cal State LA) is aimed at investigating lung development in various non-model taxa.